JetBrains/lincheck/README.md

 ## Model checking strategy
 For the case of sequential consistency memory model, which is a common case, model checking strategy was developed.
 This mode was originally inspired by the `CHESS` framework for C#, which studies all possible schedules with a bounded number of context switches.
 It ignores weak memory model effects, so it is recommended to use both stress strategy and model checking strategy.

-Similarly to the stress strategies, this strategy can be used by `@ModelCheckingCTest` annotation or `ModelCheckingOptions`.
+Similarly to stress strategiy, this strategy can be used via `@ModelCheckingCTest` annotation or `ModelCheckingOptions`.

 It has the same parameters as stress strategy plus the following ones:
 * **checkObstructionFreedom** - specify, whether the strategy should also check obstruction freedom of the algorithm.
-* **hangingDetectionThreshold** - the maximum number of times that a thread can visit a certain code location without switching to another thread that is still not recognized as hanging (i.e. because of spin lock).
+* **hangingDetectionThreshold** - the maximum number of times that a thread can visit a certain code location without switching to another thread that is still not recognized as hanging (e.g., because of spin lock).

-In comparison to the stress strategy the model checking strategy can also print the trace that led to incorrect results, not just the incorrect results.
+In comparison to stress strategy, model checking strategy can also provide the trace that led to incorrect results, not just the incorrect results.
+Model checking strategy is deterministic and return the same test results for the same test classes and parameters.

-It is critical that the testing data structure should be deterministic, and as a result, must not use `WeakReference`, `WeakHashMap` or globally changing state.
-However, standard java and kotlin `Random` and `ThreadLocalRandom` are supported in **lincheck** and can be used safely.
+It is critical that the test data structure should be deterministic, and as a result, must not use `WeakReference`, `WeakHashMap` or globally changing state.
+However, standard java and kotlin `Random` and `ThreadLocalRandom` have special support in **lincheck** and can be used safely.

+### State representation

+It is possible to enable state reporting after every thread event in the trace.
+For this purpose, a method that can return `String` with the state representation should be annotated with `@StateRepresentation`.
+This method should be thread-safe.
+For example, this method cannot iterate over an `ArrayList`, because the method can be invoked while the list is being reallocated.
+The method should also be non-blocking, so that not to cause deadlocks.
+The correct usage of this feature include, but not restricted to, reading fields of the test class and internal *concurrent* data structures.

+### Incremental testing

+For complex concurrent data structures a large number of interleavings are not interesting.
+For instance, it is not useful to switch in an internal data structure if all its methods are synchronized.
+With model checking strategy you can design separate tests for your inner data structures and then in the main test treat these structures as if they are correct.

+This can be done only via `ModelCheckingOptions` (see [Configuration via options](#configuration-via-options)).
+The guarantees of structure correctness can be added using the following syntax:
+`options.addGuarantee(forClasses(ConcurrentHashMap.javaClass.name).methods("put", "get").treatAsAtomic())`.
+This guarantee will force the strategy not to try to add switches inside specified methods, significantly reducing the total number of interleavings and increasing the quality of testing.

+Alternatively, `ignored` guarantee can be used instead of `treatAsAtomic`.
+The difference between these two guarantees is that `treatAsAtomic` methods are important for the concurrent execution and model checking strategy can add switches before or after their invocations, while `ignored` methods do not cause any additional switches.
+The most common applications for `ignored` are logging methods or debug checks .

 # Correctness contracts
 Once the generated scenario is executed using the specified strategy, it is needed to verify the operation results for correctness.
 By default **lincheck** checks the result for linearizability, which is de-facto a standard type of correctness.
 However, there are also verifiers for some relaxed contracts, which should be set via `@..CTest(verifier = ..Verifier.class)` option.